 You can breastfeed sitting up or lying down.
-You may find it easier to learn breastfeeding if you are sitting up in a straight back chair with a foot stool to lift your feet.
+You may find it easier to breastfeed if you are sitting in a chair with a foot stool, to lift your feet.
 Lying on your side is helpful if you had a cesarean birth.